The College of New Jersey Logo

 May

-May 1, Time TBD, Location TBD: Attend to hear Katharine Scott, a professor at Wake Forest University and a TCNJ Psychology department alum present.
-More information to come.
+May 1, 11am-1pm, SSB 105: A Contextualized Approach to Reducing Children’s Racial Biases.
+Attend to hear Katharine Scott, a professor at Wake Forest University and a TCNJ Psychology department alum will present.

 Top